California treasurer targets makers of ammunition clips

-SAN FRANCISCO, Jan 8 (Reuters) - California Treasurer Bill Lockyer will urge the state’s pension funds to sell investments in manufacturers of high-capacity ammunition clips, building on his push for them to divest from firearms manufacturers whose guns are banned in the state, a spokesman said on Tuesday.
+SAN FRANCISCO (Reuters) - California Treasurer Bill Lockyer will urge the state’s pension funds to sell investments in manufacturers of high-capacity ammunition clips, building on his push for them to divest from firearms manufacturers whose guns are banned in the state, a spokesman said on Tuesday.

 In response to last month’s mass shooting at Sandy Hook Elementary School in Newton, Connecticut, Lockyer is pressing the California Public Employees’ Retirement System and the California State Teachers’ Retirement System to divest from gunmakers whose weapons California bars private citizens from owning.